 Rule number three is to pick a safe place with crystal clear water for your SUP trip if you can.
 It’s better if you can find a body of water that allows you to see underwater clearly.
 But if you can’t, make sure you stick to the first two rules to ensure your own safety when you fall off your SUP board.

-- How to get back on your board after falling
+How to get back on your board after falling

 The most important skill for getting back on the board is to kick the feet behind you when you try to hop on the board.
 A common mistake for beginners, when they try to get back on their board, is that they kick down and try to lift themselves up, but they might end up flipping the board over.

 And be sure to have the leash attached to your leg so that your paddleboard won't flow away from you when you actually fall into the water.
 Use the leash to drag the board back to you and apply the previously tips to get back on the board quickly.

-Most beginners aren’t able to think when they fall.
+Most SUP beginners aren’t able to think when they fall.
 So you need to take time and practice it and keep calm when you actually fall and stick to the rules introduces before.
 For most beginners, the most recommended choice is an inflatable SUP board.
 Inflatable paddle boards are softer, lighter, easier to transport and safer when you fall on them.